Python

 From that point forward, you can load packages and manage environments using “conda” commands.

-To see all available python packages on Kamiak, type:
+To see all available python packages in the miniconda or anaconda installation, type:

 conda list -n root